arkency/posts/posts/2014-07-04-developer-matters.md

 Firstly, you might be **curious like developers** are.
 It's good, because **you are open-minded**, ready to confront with different approach and willing to get to know new solutions.
 This book is perfect for you then, because it covers all topics, which describes not so standard way to software development and project management.

 The another reason is that **you want to change something**.
 It's good too, because it means that **you have some expectations**.
-You're expecting to find a silver bullet and this book can certainly give you one.
-I don't say that it'll offer you complete and comprehensive solution for all kind of problems, but what is written here will definitely open your mind and directs you towards agile way.
+If you expect to find a silver bullet, this book won't you one.
+Although it won't offer you complete and comprehensive solution for all kind of problems, what is written here will definitely open your mind and directs you towards agile way.

 ## To sum up
-I recommend you to read a couple of sample chapters on our blog before final decision.
-It's totally up to you what you'll choose next.
-You may just subscribe to our newsletter and stay tuned for next blogpost or visit book's website and download only a [free sample](http://gallery.mailchimp.com/1bb42b52984bfa86e2ce35215/files/developers_oriented_project_management_sample.zip) or click magical [blue button](https://arkency.dpdcart.com/cart/add?product_id=71091&method_id=73497&_ga=1.182192295.1405190334.1402508841), which will change your life forever.
+I recommend you to read a couple of [sample chapters](/story/async-and-remote/) on our blog before final decision.
+After that you can visit book's website and download a [free sample](http://gallery.mailchimp.com/1bb42b52984bfa86e2ce35215/files/developers_oriented_project_management_sample.zip) and then click magical [blue button](https://arkency.dpdcart.com/cart/add?product_id=71091&method_id=73497&_ga=1.182192295.1405190334.1402508841), which will change your life forever.